 The third critical thinking indicator is advanced clarification.
 The indicator advanced clarification to the experimental group better than to the control group.
-The critical thinking indicator advanced clarification in the experimental group, showing the average score of the pretest score obtained by the students of 14.17; and average posttest score of 81,67; with n-gain of 0.79; with"high" criteria.
-The learning process using interactive electronic books gives students the opportunity to advanced clarification trained in the learning process using an interactive electronic book.
+The critical thinking indicator advanced clarification in the experimental group, showing the average grore of the pretest score obtained by the students of 14.17; and average posttest score of 81,67; with n-gain of 0.79; with"high" criteria.
+The learning process using interactive electronic books gives students the opportunity to advanced clarification, not just the skill of elementary clarification.
+Ability to advanced clarification trained in the learning process using an interactive electronic book.
 The interactive electronic book provides an image of the source of electromagnetic waves, then the students are given questions that require explanation.
 Students are invited to further explore their abilities while participating in learning activities in an interactive electronic book.
 Activities advanced clarification conducted, students will be able to increase their critical thinking skills [30].